 Locals tell us you’ll have to exercise caution in Manila just like you would any other major city.
 Foreigners can be targets of petty criminals and car-jackers, but if you take standard safety precautions, you’ll be perfectly fine.
-Benefit from local insights: our trip planners provided these safety tips.
+Benefit from local insights: locals provided these safety tips.

-For more safety advice, ask the people who know best.
-Our trip planners are locals in the Philippines who can explain how they navigate their country safely.
+For more safety advice, ask the people who know best—locals living in the Philippines.

 Taxis are generally safe in big cities, but taxi drivers are infamous for swindling money from tourists—claiming that the meter is broken, asking for a fixed price, or asking you to add some money to the final price.
 Make sure that the taxi has a working meter or refuse to get in.